ToiLaThin/ImageProcessingEx/README.md

 # ImageProcessingEx
 >Contain **10 exercise from the book of Richard Szeliski Computer Vision: Algorithm and application**.
 For anyone who might interested in it or else.

+*These exercise are solved using Python and Chat-GPT*